Review of "Friday the 13th Part 2" by The Headless Critic

 12. A Nemesis: The loss of one final girl in Alice opens up the role to another final girl in Ginny.
 Amy Steel makes a more realistic and capable nemesis but sometimes having the know-how, doesn't mean you'll survive.

 13. A Killer Voorhees: An adult Jason Voorhees makes his first appearance in a Friday film as a mentally handicapped, bag over the head, pitchfork wielding, hillbilly killer.
 Jason has been living in the woods by himself for a long time hiding from society.
 He just got exposed to death for the first time by watching his mother get beheaded.
 That'll scar a boy.

-So how does the first film tally up for a Friday the 13th movie?
+So how does the second film tally up for a Friday the 13th movie?
 The body count is the lowest but the characters are focused on enough to make you care.
 Acting is actually good for a Friday film but the characters are so stereotypical you'll enjoy most of them dying.
 Part 2 has the right camp setting, the music and the continuity of timeline.
 Some actors are a little old for their roles but others come off as the youths they're portrayed as.
 This is the film that opens up why Jason kills and why his mother killed.
 This is the Friday the 13th that tells a story.
 It may be a fireside horror story but it's still a story.

 3 out of 5 Headless Critics